 This course is designed to give students basic skills in reading and interpreting aircraft cabinet blueprints and drawings.
 Topics include identification of the various types of blueprints and drawings, meanings of blueprint notations and symbols, identifying the different views and lines, and blueprint and drawing specifications.

-Pre-requisites: All Required CARP 1103 Luxury Craft Cabinet Materials and Fasteners Co-requisites: None
+CARP 1103 Luxury Craft Cabinet Materials and Fasteners